 The Talented Miss Highsmith

 I’ve been on a Patricia Highsmith binge lately.
 She was a pioneer in LGBT literature, active from the late forties to the early nineties.
-Her novels and stories have been made into numerous movies, I recently re-watched The Talented Mr. Ripley, from 1999.
-A tale of class struggle, deception and repressed homosexuality, the film features an all-star cast at the peak of their powers.
+Her novels and stories have been made into numerous movies.
+I recently re-watched The Talented Mr. Ripley, from 1999.
+A tale of class struggle, deception and repressed homosexuality, the film features a young all-star cast at the peak of their powers.
 The schematic of its plot is typical Highsmith: a social climber uses various fraudulent methods to ingratiate himself with a spoiled rich kid and his society.
 Obsession and sexual desire fuels the madness.
 A great cringe-fest.

-The most successful recent highsmith adaptation is Todd Haynes’ Carol where the obsession/attraction theme is played out beteen two women, and it even has a sort-ot happy ending!
+The most successful recent Highsmith adaptation is Todd Haynes’ Carol where the obsession/attraction theme is played out beteen two women, and it even has a sort-ot happy ending!
 All three of these movies are great, anti-Hollywood, and challenging.

 Tangerine, by Christine Mangan.
 It is set in the mid 1950s and features two Bennington college women in a one-sided homo-erotic relationship.
 Playing out like a mash-up of Ripley and the film Casablanca , it has all of Highsmith’s tropes: class, repressed sex, impossible triangles, murder and deceit.
 If Highsmith hadn’t handled this plot so well in Ripley, this would have been a good book, but it has trouble standing in the shadow of Highsmith’s masterpiece.

 In real life, Patricia Highsmith was often mean and, as she grew older, increasingly strange.
-Her love of snails and sex (not with the snails, I hope!) and her open hatred of numerous groups of people made her into a figure to be feared, but her writing has always been respected.
+Her love of snails and sex (not with the snails, I hope!) and her open hatred of numerous groups of people made her a figure to be feared, but her writing has always been respected.
 In the cinema her influence is wide.

 Highsmith had no illusions about her writing or morality; she once said that her books should never be allowed in prisons.